What Do Your Feet Say about Your Health?

 - Another sign that something is wrong: a sore that never seems to heal.
 This can be a sign of diabetes, as people with this condition suffer permanent damage to the nerves in the extremities and have greater difficulty healing wounds or ulcers.

 - Constantly cold feet are a sign that your thyroid isn’t functioning properly and you could be suffering from hyperthyroidism.
-Another cause of cold feet could be related to poor circulation.
-You should seek medical advice to determine the exact cause of your cold feet.
+Another cause of this condition could be related to poor circulation.
+You should seek medical advice to determine the exact cause of this issue.

 - Swollen feet are often the result of poorly functioning kidneys and fluid retention.
 Certain medications can also cause swollen feet as a secondary side effect.

 It’s important to pay attention to changes in the feet and to seek medical attention when necessary as changes in their condition can signal a potential health problem.
 As we all know, it’s better to be safe than sorry.
-Pay attention to your feet or your body… they could be telling you that something is wrong!
+Pay attention to what your body is trying to tell you… it could be warning you that something is wrong!